Cholmes24/JID-0338/README.md

      > Failed building JavaScript bundle.
      > Unable to resolve module ../reducers/CurrentIDsReducer

-     * To fix this error, you need to ensure that the following lines are consistent with their naming.
+     * To fix this error, ensure that the following lines are consistent with their naming.

          store.ts: line 10